cometaj2/huckle/README.rst

 -----
 Switch to httplib2 and urllib2 for more flexibility. restnavigator 1.0.1 is unmaintained.

-Support HCLI version 1.0 semantics for:
+Support HTCLI version 1.0 semantics for:

     - Collection+JSON
     - hal+xml